viligen/MyMusicApp/README.md

 # MyMusicApp
-Exam prep - Django MTV and Forms (No user authentication)
+Exam prep - Django MVT and Forms (No user authentication)